zng-ui/zng/TODO/_current.md

 # Hit Test

 * Scroll does not hit-test directly.
+  - Only if is direct child of root, review z-index tracking in render.

 * Track what widgets are close to becoming visible due to scrolling.